PHPCSStandards/PHPCSDevTools/README.md

 The ruleset can be used like any other ruleset and specific sniffs and settings can be added to or overruled from a custom project based ruleset.

+For an example project-based ruleset using the `PHCPSDev` standard, have a look at the [`phpcs.xml.dist` file](https://github.com/PHPCSStandards/PHPCSDevTools/blob/develop/phpcs.xml.dist) in this repo.

 Contributing
 -------